mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <p>From the menu bar, select Tools-&gt;Command Palette to see a list of the commands you can execute inside a Colab notebook.
 Most of these commands are intuitively named.
 For example, to save your notebook in Google Drive, run "Save notebook" now from the command palette.
 You can find it quickly by typing "save" in the search box.</p>
 <p>Don't worry if you're not sure what some of the commands in the command palette do.
-For now, I just want you to know about this resource.</p>
+For now, I just want you to be aware of this resource.</p>
 </div>
 </div>
 </div>